ST HUGH’S SCHOOL (LEADING LEARNING FORWARD EDUCATION PARTNERSHIP)

 We hold data securely for the set amount of time shown in our data retention schedule.
 For more information on our data retention schedule and how we keep your data safe, please visit this website: www.leadinglearningforward.org.uk

-St Hugh’s National Teaching School (Lead School: LLF TSA) will store all the personal information you provide [on its secure servers].
-St Hugh’s National Teaching School (Lead School: LLF TSA) will take reasonable technical and organisational precautions to prevent the loss, misuse or alteration of your personal information
+St Hugh’s School (LLF Education Partnership) will store all the personal information you provide [on its secure servers].
+St Hugh’s School (Lead School: LLF Education Partnership) will take reasonable technical and organisational precautions to prevent the loss, misuse or alteration of your personal information

 Who we share data with